Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • shallow breathing.

-Lack of blood supply leads to serious complications in the work of internal organs:
+Lack of blood supply leads to serious complications in the functioning of internal organs:

 • pulmonary edema;

-In this condition, a person needs urgent medical attention in order to prevent death.
+In this condition, a person needs urgent medical attention to prevent death.

-Sudden coronary death is also a complication of acute coronary artery disease.
+Sudden coronary death is also a complication of acute ischemic heart disease.
 Death can overtake a person in an instant or within six hours from the onset of the attack.
-The approximation of the videoconferencing can be determined by several signs:
+The approach of the VKS can be determined by several signs:

 • strong pressure behind the sternum;